needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 # Known issues and limitations

-This page lists some known issues and limitations that you might experience with the Unity Recorder.
+This page lists some known issues and limitations that you might experience with the Recorder.
 It also gives basic instructions to help you work around them.

 #### Recording slowdown with concurrent Movie Recorders